-AEMO currently uses initial metered interconnector flow to estimate negative IRSRs within a current trading interval.
+AEMO uses the metered interconnector flow measured at the beginning of the previous dispatch interval to estimate negative IRSRs within a current trading interval.

-The National Generators Forum states that the NRM constraint equation uses the metered interconnector flow rather than the previous targets when calculating the value of the negative IRSR for a trading interval.51 The National Generators Forum claims this makes the NRM equation difficult to understand from a dispatch and trading perspective because the clamp is applied to the metered flow which can vary considerably from the target flow.52
+The National Generators Forum stated that the NRM constraint equation uses the metered interconnector flow rather than the target interconnector flow when calculating the value of the negative IRSR for a trading interval.
+The National Generators Forum considered that this makes the NRM equation difficult to understand from a dispatch and trading perspective because the clamp is applied to the metered flow which can vary considerably from the target flow.